msabree/ai-voice-browser-extension/README.md

 ## Features

-- Integrates with Google Gemini AI to analyze website cookies.
+- Integrates with Google's Built in AI to convert the voice text into web commands.
-- Enables users to delete unnecessary or invasive cookies easily.
+- Supports NAVIGATE command currently with more comming in the future.
 - Open-source project with contributions welcome.

 ## Installation